Guide, Reviewed 3 May 2026

 The Shipley Five Lane Ends roundabout is one of the most discussed junctions in the area.
 It is a large, multi-exit island with lanes that require confident positioning and early decision making.
 Practise it until it feels routine, and ask your instructor to take you through it at varying times of day and from different approach roads.

-Bradford pass rates sit a few points below the national average of around 48 percent.
-This reflects route difficulty rather than examiner strictness.
-The most common fault categories recorded at Bradford mirror the national list: observation at junctions, mirrors before signalling, and inappropriate speed.
+On the latest DVSA data the two Bradford centres straddle the national mark, with Heaton in the high 40s, a shade above the roughly 48 percent UK average, and Thornbury in the mid 40s, a shade below.
+The spread reflects route difficulty rather than examiner strictness.
+The most common fault categories recorded here mirror the national list: observation at junctions, mirrors before signalling, and inappropriate speed.
 The pass rate statistics guide explains how to read centre-level data and what causes variation.

-It is worth noting that a lower centre pass rate does not mean the examiner is stricter.
+A lower centre pass rate does not mean the examiner is stricter.
 Every DVSA examiner across the country marks to the same national standard.
-The difference in Bradford is that the routes include more genuinely demanding scenarios.
+What changes in Bradford is that the routes include more genuinely demanding scenarios.
 A well-prepared candidate on a Bradford route is tested more thoroughly, not assessed more harshly.

 Driving test faults fall into minor, serious and dangerous categories.
 At Bradford, examiners frequently record: